NicolasCoiado/media-de-notas-java/README.md

-# media-de-notas-java
+# Media de Notas
-Faça um Programa que converta metros para centímetros.
+Faça um Programa que peça as 4 notas bimestrais e mostre a média.